orxfun/orx-meta/docs/3_composition_idea.md

 What should `Queue:draw(&self)` do?

 * This is where we define **composition**.
-* A queue is composed of a front element that is `Draw` and a back queue that is also `Draw`.
-The right thing to do is probably to draw them both.
+* The right thing to do is probably to draw them both.
 You may decide on the order if it matters.

-The **back** being a queue might make it a bit confusing in order to how to implement this.
-An easy way to think about is to consider back as a single `Draw` element; This will be the case when the queue has two elements anyways.
-And if you properly define the composition for two shapes, it will work for any number of shapes.
+The **back** being a queue might make it a bit confusing.
+An easy way to think about is to consider the back as a single `Draw` element.
+This is the case when the queue has two elements anyways.
+And if we properly define the composition for two shapes, it will work for any number of shapes.

 ```rust
 impl<F, B> Draw for Queue<F, B>